 My research interests are in the areas of language teacher education, particularly teacher beliefs, classroom discourse and language-in-education policy and its implementation.
-Together with Keith Richards (Warwick University), I am series editor of a major new book series called International Perspectives on ELT published by Palgrave Macmillan.
-The first volume, on motivation (edited by Ema Ushioda), was published in 2013.
-Volumes on ELT materials and teaching English to young learners are in press while future titles will include classroom research, teacher education, English as a lingua franca and classroom interaction.
+Together with Fiona Copland (University of Stirling), I am series editor of a major book series called International Perspectives on ELT published by Palgrave Macmillan.
+I am also co-editor of the Routledge Handbook of Teaching English to Young Learners, to be published in 2018.

 Transitions between Primary and Secondary School (2012-2013) British Council ELT Research Award.
 With Professor Anne Burns (PI), Dr Muna Morris Adams and Dr Fiona Copland.

 Activities for Teaching Young Learners (2011) British Council ELT Research Award.
 With Dr Fiona Copland and Professor Anne Burns.